2018 Yukon Quest Tour

 ABOUT THIS TOUR: Adventure travel is exactly is as its name implies, an adventure!
 Although every attempt is made to adhere to these itineraries, participants need to acknowledge and willingly accept the unexpected route and itinerary changes due to factors beyond our control.
 About Aurora viewing and moon phases: we run our tours even when there is a full moon, a new moon and at all times in between.
 During a full moon the foreground is brighter, allowing you to capture the foreground.
 During a new moon, the sky is darker so the lights may appear slightly brighter.
 However, since we are in a place where the lights are so bright anyway, this makes very little difference in the quality of viewing.
 Aurora viewing is subject to weather conditions and solar activity and its not guaranteed.
 Some activities are subject to change when temperatures are below -30°F.

-NOTE ABOUT THE ROUTE OF THIS TOUR: On odd number years, this tour operates in reverse (from Circle City to Fairbanks)
+NOTE ABOUT THE ROUTE OF THIS TOUR: This tour operates only on even years.

 PHYSICAL REQUIREMENTS FOR THIS TOUR: (Easy/Moderate)